-The results for the year are as shown in the Statement of Financial Activities on page 6 and show an increase in turnover of some 25% nearly double that of the previous period reflecting the continued growth for IFS research.
+The results for the year are as shown in the Statement of Financial Activities on page 6 and show a steady increase in turnover reflecting the continued growth for IFS research.

-The financial policy laid down by the Executive Committee in 2002 was that the Institute should aim to break even at the operating level after any contributions to reserves.
+The financial policy laid down by the Executive Committee in 2003 was that the Institute should aim to break even at the operating level after any contributions to reserves.
 The investment policy of the Executive Committee has been to invest cash reserves in interest bearing accounts and not to risk any of the principal.

-The Institute attempts to raise its research funds from a range of organisations so that it is not dependent upon a single source of funding although 37% was provided by the Economic and Social Research Council.
+The Institute attempts to raise its research funds from a range of organisations so that it is not dependent upon a single source of funding although 36% was provided by the Economic and Social Research Council.
 With regard to its publishing and mainstream conference activities the Institute aims to break even, whilst keeping prices as low as possible to maximise public access to our findings.
-Conferences run by our Centre for Microdata Methods and Practice (cemmap) aim to make a moderate surplus which contributes to the overhead recovery of the Centre and was the main reason for the growth in conference income.
+Conferences run by our Centre for Microdata Methods and Practice (cemmap) aim to make a moderate surplus which contributes to the overhead recovery of the Centre and together with the biennial residential conference they were the main reasons for the growth in conference income.
 Expenditure in these areas includes the relevant proportion of staff costs involved.